Skip to main content

 You can!
 This approach works alongside those tools:

-• Obsidian: Point a vault at MEMORY/ and get graph view, search, and plugins
+• Obsidian: Point a vault at KB/ and get graph view, search, and plugins

 • Notion: Harder to integrate, but you could sync key files

-• Apple Notes: Use for quick mobile capture, then migrate important notes to MEMORY/
+• Apple Notes: Use for quick mobile capture, then migrate important notes to KB/

 The point isn’t to replace your favorite app—it’s to have a shared space where your AI can participate fully.